cloud4rpi/docs/docs/typical-scenarios.md

     Feel free to re-write event generation logic based on your specific conditions:

-- Run `status.py` or restart `cloud4rpi` service.
+- Run `status.py` or restart the `cloud4rpi` service.
 A new variable named `STATUS` should appear on the device page.
-- Open `Control Panels` page and add a new control panel or open an existing one.
+- Open the `Control Panels` page and add a new control panel or open an existing one.
 - Add a new `Text` widget and choose the newly added `STATUS` variable.
 - Change the pre-defined status color items according to the event names from the code above.
 - As a result, you should have three items like the following:
 `{ IDLE: #00ff00}  { RING: #ff6600}  { BOOM!: #ff0000}`
 - Now this widget displays incoming status with color.